Konamiman/Nextor/docs/Nextor_3.0_Whats_New.md

 * The `EMUFILE` tool also gains the `-c` and `-s` options: they free memory for the game by forcing the CTRL key (disable the ghost floppy disk drive) or the SHIFT key (disable MSX-DOS kernels) as pressed when the emulation session starts.
 See _[3.9.5.
 How to free some memory](Nextor_3.0_User_Manual.md#395-how-to-free-some-memory)_ in the user manual.

-* The `EMUFILE` tool gains the `k` command, that removes the persistent disk emulation mode, and no longer accepts a device for the persistent variant; and there are two new BASIC commands, `CALL BOOTKEYS` and `CALL EMUKILL`.
+* The `EMUFILE` tool gains the `k` command, that removes the persistent disk emulation mode, and no longer accepts a device for the persistent variant; and there are three new BASIC commands, `CALL BOOTKEYS`, `CALL EMUKILL` and `CALL SETSCREEN`.
 See _[2.14.
 The persistent storage: boot keys and persistent disk emulation](#214-the-persistent-storage-boot-keys-and-persistent-disk-emulation)_.

 * The `NEXBOOT` tool gains the `/p`, `/k` and `/i` options, which store, remove and show the inverted boot keys kept in the persistent storage, as an alternative to `CALL BOOTKEYS`.
 Unlike the rest of the tool they don't reset the computer.